Team612/612-ProgrammingResources/DOWNLOAD-GUIDE.md

 Git is what 612 uses to collaborate with code.
 It allows us to push and pull our code from GitHub so that we all can collaborate.

-1. Install git from [here](https://git-scm.com/).
+1. Install git from [the git website](https://git-scm.com/).
 On Windows, walk through the installation instructions.

 2. **For those on school computers** By default, git will install under the AppData folder, which school computers don't have permission to write to.
 Change it to a folder that you have access to.
 It's recommended to simply put it under C:\Users\user\Git, as seen in the image.